Best Sites to Find Free Podcast Sound Effects

 Getting Started

 Now that you have read through this guide, you might feel a little overwhelmed and not sure where to start.
-Like most things with podcasts, we suggest you start by exploring! πŸͺ
+Like most things with podcasts, we suggest you start by exploring your options! πŸͺ

 Click around and see what works for you and what does not.
 Every podcaster is different. πŸ§‘β€πŸš€

 In fact, the more you can freely explore, the better.
 With podcast sound effects, often there are better options out there than you can imagine.
-People record and create all sorts of sounds that can add texture and depth to your episodes.
+People record and create all sorts of sounds that can add texture and depth to your intro/outro music and the main content of your episodes.

 And as always, enjoy the podcast journey! πŸš€ πŸ’œ